npagrawal/Neural-Networks-Image-Classification-Pokemon/README.md

 <>

 Ultimately, after five models, I was only able to raise the test accuracy to 55%.
-The previously discussed issues regarding colation and typings could be the culprit, or it could be that the data heavily favored the first 150 Pokémon over the rest.
+The previously discussed issues regarding image collection and typings could be the culprit, or it could be that the data heavily favored the first 150 Pokémon over the rest.

 ## Recommendations and Next Steps